Atlanto-occipital joint

-The atlanto-occipital joint (Capsula articularis atlantooccipitalis) is an articulation between the atlas bone and the occipital bone.
+The atlanto-occipital joint (Articulatio atlantooccipitalis) is an articulation between the atlas bone and the occipital bone.
 It consists of a pair of condyloid joints.
 It is a synovial joint.

 Structure

 The atlanto-occipital joint is an articulation between the atlas bone and the occipital bone.
 It consists of a pair of condyloid joints.
 It is a synovial joint.

 Ligaments

 The ligaments connecting the bones are: